Login

 Propane In The Modern Day

-Today, the propane industry has matured.
-In , the U.S. propane market was worth an estimated $34.2 billion.
+Today, the propane industry has matured, with the U.S. propane market valued at an estimated $34.2 billion.

 Where Does Propane Come From?

 Propane can be synthesized in a lab and extracted from crude oil and natural gas.
-Fuel manufacturers can extract it in two ways.
-One method involves separating it from crude oil at oil refineries using a distillation tower.
-As crude oil goes through the stabilization phase of refinement, the heavier hydrocarbons sink to the bottom.
-The lighter hydrocarbons, including propane and butane, rise to the top, where they&#;re easily removed.
+Fuel manufacturers extract it primarily through two methods: separating it from crude oil at oil refineries using a distillation tower or extracting it from refrigerated natural gas at processing plants alongside butane and ethane.

 Uses of Propane

-Since the first propane sale to a home in , scientists have discovered hundreds of propane fuel uses.
-It has many applications in and around the home and in many commercial settings:
+Since the first sale of propane to a home in the 1920s, numerous applications have been discovered for this fuel in residential and commercial settings:

 Domestic Applications

-If you&#;re considering propane for your home, you might be surprised just how many uses it has in residential settings.
-You can use propane to fuel many home appliances, including:
+If you're considering propane for your home, you'll be surprised at the scope of its residential applications.
+Propane is used to fuel various home appliances, including:

-• Water heaters: Propane can fuel tankless water heaters and pool heaters.
-It&#;s often more economical than electricity.
+• Water heaters: Propane can power tankless water heaters, often more economically than electricity.

 Industrial and Commercial Applications

-• Refrigeration: Propane is often used as a refrigerant gas for refrigerators.
+• Refrigeration: Propane functions as a refrigerant gas in many appliances.

 What Are the Benefits of Propane?